mkrystofiak1/mkrystofiak1/README.md

 - Anything space!
 - Anything that may be interesting, fun, or enlightening!

+It may be nice to be remote, however I am willing to kickstart my proffesional career by any means necessary.
+I do have three dogs, and my fiance may not be super happy to have me gone...
+She'll be fine..

 #### Coursework Uploaded:
 - COSC320 - Advanced Data Structures and Algorithm Analysis
 - COSC420Project2 - High Performance Computing Project 2, forked from fellow contributor, Lens Desrouleaux with Olivia Rourke